 Strengthening the transfer pathway through scholarship and other interventions will increase retention, shorten time to degree, and broaden participation of URM in STEM.
 The mission of the grant is to not only assist transfer students succeed in obtaining a B.S. by providing financial support, but we seek to better understand the various pathways students take in pursuing a B.S. in microbiology and how they transition to the professional workforce.

-Award Name: Florida Parhways to Success: a research University/Minority-Serving
+Award Name: Florida Pathways to Success: A Research University/Minority-Serving